FarronF/limerick-council-meetings/meetings/2022/06/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16 May.md

 Riverfest weekend.

-It also schedules online and traditional ads across various media, online promotion of--- 7
+It also schedules online and traditional ads across various media, online promotion of
+---
+7

 programmed events, daily coverage of a selection of the events, installation of Riverfest